haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Character 1/Animations for character 1.md

 - Don't add animations that are not certain to be used
 	- No duplicate get hit animations
 	- No animations for items that may exist at some point
+- Woah boy these will need a second pass, some of them are **rough**

 - [x] Figure out what tools to use for animation
 - [ ] Make animations